texfaq/texfaq.github.io/FAQ-letterspace.md

 might be using should already have optimum tracking built into it).

-The great type designer, Eric Gill, is credited with saying ''he who would letterspace lower-case text, would steal sheep''.
+The great type designer, Eric Gill, is credited with saying "he who would letterspace lower-case text, would steal sheep".
 (The attribution is probably apocryphal: others are also credited with the remark.
 Stealing sheep was, in the 19th century, a capital offence in Britain.)
 As the remark suggests, though, letterspacing of upper-case